Neurolixis: Development of befiradol (NLX-112)

-Development of F-15599 for autism spectrum disorders
+Development of F-15599

 F-15599 (also known as NLX-101) was awarded Orphan Drug Status by the United States Food and Drug Administration (FDA) in October 2013 and Orphan Medicinal Product designation by the European Medicines Agency in March 2014.

 In collaboration with researchers at the University of Bristol, Neurolixis was awarded a grant by the International Rett Syndrome Foundation to study F-15599 in animal models of Rett syndrome.
 In June 2015, Neurolixis was awarded a grant by the Rett Syndrome Research Trust to advance F-15599 to clinical development.
-Subsequent studies on F-15599 investigated its functional selectivity (also referred to as 'biased agonism') at cortical serotonin 5-HT1A receptors using brain imaging techniques in rat: functional magnetic resonance imaging and positron emission tomography.
+Subsequent studies on F-15599 investigated its functional selectivity (also referred to as 'biased agonism') at cortical serotonin 5-HT_{1A} receptors using brain imaging techniques in rat: functional magnetic resonance imaging and positron emission tomography.
 The functional selectivity of F-15599 was considered to underlie its rapid-acting antidepressant-like activity in the 'chronic mild stress' (CMS) model of depression.
 F-15599 reversed CMS-induced anhedonia (measured as a deficit in sucrose solution consumption) after a single day of treatment.
 More recently, Neurolixis has broadened its characterization of F-15599 to other autism spectrum disorders, notably Fragile X syndrome.
 Researchers at the University of California, Riverside showed that F-15599 protected transgenic Fragile X syndrome mice from audiogenic seizures and death.
 These observations constituted the basis for a patent (US11974992B2] that was granted to Neurolixis by the United States Patent and Trademark Office.
 The potential therapeutic utility of F-15599 for treatment of Central nervous system disorders involving serotonin systems was recently supported by a study at the Brain and Mind Research Institute at the University of Ottawa showing that the compound exerts rapid reorganization of serotonin projections in a transgenic mouse model.

 Preclinical drug discovery

 In addition to developing befiradol and F-15599, Neurolixis is also developing its own novel chemical entities (NCEs) in collaboration with a team at Jagiellonian University in Krakow, Poland.
 Scientists from Neurolixis and Jagiellonian University filed a patent application on the NCEs in 2016, and it issued in the USA under patent number US10562853B2.
-The NCEs are selective serotonin 5-HT1A receptor agonists that show functional selectivity for either extracellular signal-regulated kinases activation or for beta arrestin activation.
+The NCEs are selective serotonin 5-HT_{1A} receptor agonists that show functional selectivity for either extracellular signal-regulated kinases activation or for beta arrestin activation.
 It has been suggested that such compounds may have utility for treatment of distinct CNS disorders.
 In particular, NLX-204 shows preferential activation of extracellular signal-regulated kinases and exhibits rapid-acting antidepressant-like activity in rodent models.